 Greater than $30,000

 - Formal written sealed bids shall be solicited by the Office of Purchasing from at least five (5) bona fide, qualified vendors, and public notice is published in the official journal of the State and posted to the State Purchasing LaPAC website.
 Typically, twenty one (21) days shall be allowed for vendor response.
+Every formal bid begins by subbmiting a Banner requisition with specifications associated with the bid attached.

 This delegated authority is offered for departmental voluntary acceptance and use, and is not mandatory.
 Acceptance should be based on the commitment to, and responsibility for adherence to established University and State purchasing policies and procedures.
 Non-compliance with these procedures may result in a purchase being disallowed, thus requiring payment with non-University funds.